Custom Search

 Preparation time: 30 minutes or less.

 Once you’ve peeled away the layers, find a nice sharp knife and cut the stalk off the artichoke ‘bud’.
-Then with the same knife, and about a third of the way down the bud cut off the top most section and throw it away.
+Then with the same knife, and about a third of the way down the bud cut off the top most section and throw it away – you’ll need a sharp knife to do this.
 This will remove most of the spiny bits.
-It is inevitable that some of the spiky spines will still lurk deep in the centre of the bud.
-Wash the topped artichokes under cold running water.
-Right, the artichokes are now ready for the next part.
+It is inevitable that some of the spiky spines will still lurk deep in the centre of the bud, though.

 Artichokes, lovely artichokes!